 Unstable Landform.
 An area which shows evidence of mass downslope movement such as debris flow, landslides, rockfills, and hummocky hillslopes with undrained depressions upslope.
 Unstable landforms may exhibit slip surfaces roughly parallel to the hillside; landslide scars and curving debris ridges; fences, trees, and telephone poles which appear tilted; or tree trunks which bend uniformly as they enter the ground.
 Active sand dunes are unstable land forms.

-4.1.12Policy on Disposal Of Solid Wastes
+5.2.8 Policy on Disposal Of Solid Wastes

-Solid waste is discarded to land throughout the North Coast Region.
+Solid waste has been discarded to land throughout the North Coast Region.
 Solid waste can adversely affect water quality through (1) direct contact with receiving waters, (2) production of leachate which can subsequently commingle with receiving waters, and (3) the production of carbon dioxide which can subsequently dissolve in receiving waters.
 The resulting adverse effects on water quality may include: bacterial contamination, toxicity, tastes and odors, oxygen depletion, discoloration, turbidity, and increases in mineral and organic compound concentrations.

+Under the State Water Board’s Land Disposal program oversight, the North Coast Water Board implements solid waste containment and protection regulations for ground and surface water resources for sites and facilities where waste is discharged to land.
+Requirements for siting, operation, and closure of waste disposal sites are prescribed, implemented, and enforced through the issuance of waste discharge requirements (WDRs) and compliance and enforcement efforts to ensure adequate protection of water quality.

-The Regional Water Board's solid waste program focuses on the protection of water quality by implementing the following regulations, laws, and policies:
+The North Coast Water Board's solid waste program focuses on the protection of water quality by implementing the following regulations, laws, and policies:

+The regulations governing discharges of non-hazardous wastes to land in California Code of Regulations, Title 27, Division 2 cover landfills, surface impoundments, waste piles, land treatment units, mining waste management units and confined animal facilities;

-California Code of Regulations, Title 23, Division 3, Chapter 15, Discharges of Waste to Land;
+The regulations governing discharges of hazardous wastes to land in California Code of Regulations, Title 23, Division 3, Chapter 15 cover landfills, surface impoundments, and waste piles;

-The mandated tasks of the solid waste assessment testing (SWAT) program carried out pursuant to Section 13273 of the Water Code;

-The federal regulations for municipal landfills under the Resource Conservation and Recovery Act (RCRA), Subtitle D, (Title 40, Code of Federal Regulations, Part 258 (40CFR258));
+The federal regulations for nonhazardous landfills under the Resource Conservation and Recovery Act (RCRA), Subtitle D, (Title 40, Code of Federal Regulations, Part 258 (40CFR258));

-The State Water Board's Policy for Water Quality Control for Regulation of Discharges of Municipal Solid Waste (Resolution No. 93-62).
+The State Water Board's Policy for Water Quality Control for Regulation of Discharges of Municipal Solid Waste (Resolution No. 93-62);

-The laws and regulations governing the discharges of solid wastes have been revised and strengthened in the last few years.
+The State Water Board’s General Waste Discharge Requirements for Disaster-Related Wastes (Order WQ 2020-0004-DWQ);

+To efficiently support the diversion of organic material from landfills to composting operations while providing requirements to protect water quality, the State Water Board developed General Waste Discharge Requirements for Composting Operations (Composting General Order) on August 4, 2015 (order WQ 2015-0121-DWQ) and an additional order adopted on April 7, 2020 (Order WQ 2020-0012-DWQ).
+Together they are the Composting General Order which is administered by the North Coast Water Board.

-The Regional Water Board policy on disposal of solid waste is to require the orderly implementation of Chapter 15 requirements for all activities which constitute a discharge of waste to land and the application of federal Subtitle D regulations for municipal landfills.
+The North Coast Water Board policy on disposal of solid waste is to require the orderly implementation of Chapter 15 and Title 27 requirements for all activities which constitute a discharge of waste to land and the application of federal Subtitle D regulations for municipal landfills.